-We can further compare the expected utility theory violation rates on our algorithmically generated logical anomalies against those of celebrated logical anomalies for expected utility theory in the behavioral economics literature.
-Several recent papers provide meta-analyses of past experiments and conduct comprehensive experimental designs to evaluate the empirical robustness of celebrated logical anomalies such as the Allais paradox and Common ratio effect.
-While the survey design and survey samples differ from our surveys, this work at least offers a rough benchmark to evaluate the magnitudes of the expected utility theory violation rates that we find on our algorithmically generated, logical anomalies.
-In particular, we draw on Blavatskyy, Ortmann and Panchenko (2022) and Blavatskyy, Panchenko and Ortmann (2022), which conduct extensive meta-analyses of past experiments on the Allais paradox and the Common ratio effect respectively, as well as McGranaghan et al. (Forthcoming) and Jain and Nielsen (2023) which reported binary choice experiments that exhaustively test the
+We can further compare the expected utility theory violation rates on our generated logical anomalies against those of celebrated logical anomalies for expected utility theory in the behavioral economics literature.
+Several recent papers provide meta-analyses of past experiments and conduct comprehensive experimental designs to evaluate the empirical robustness of the Allais paradox, the Common ratio effect, and the Certainty effect.
+There exists much variation in the expected utility theory violation rate on these celebrated logical anomalies across experiments.
+For example, in a meta-analysis of experiments with real financial incentives, Blavatskyy, Ortmann and Panchenko (2022) find that 16% of respondents' choices demonstrate the Allais paradox ("fanning out" choices), and the median experiment with real financial incentives only finds that 13.7% of respondents' choices do so.
+In experiments conducted on Prolific with real financial incentives, McGranaghan et al. (2024) find that 15.6% of respondents' choices demonstrate the Common ratio effect and 12.9% demonstrate the Reverse Common ratio effect.
+Finally, Jain and Nielsen (2023) find that 8.3% of subjects display the Certainty effect with financial incentives.